-In the Dharmapada Sutra, the Fragrance of the Right Paths Always Widely Spreads All Over the Garden of Flowers of Dharmapada, the Buddha Taught: Let one estalish oneself in the proper way, or learn what is right, and then instruct others.
-Such a wise man will not be defiled (Dharmapada 158).
-The foolish man who slanders the teachings of the Arhats, of the righteous and the Noble Ones.
-He follows false doctrine, ripens like the kashta reed, only for its own destruction (Dharmapada 164).
-The best of paths is the Eightfold Path.
+The Buddha did show us that the Fragrance of Dharmapada always widely spreads all over and mingles with the fragrance of the Eightfold Noble Path.
+Thus, in the Dharmapada Sutra, Chapter XX, Chapter on the Path, from verse 273 to verse 289, the Buddha taught: The best of paths is the Eightfold Path.
 The best of truths are the Four Noble Truths.
 Non-attachment is the best of states.
-The best of men is he who has eyes to see (Dharmapada 273).
+The best of men is he who has eyes to see (273).
 This is the only way.
 There is no other way that leads to the purity of vision.
-You follow this way, Mara is helpless before it (Dharmapada 274).
+You follow this way, Mara is helpless before it (274).
 Entering upon that path, you will end your suffering.
-The way was taught by me when I understood the removal of thorns (arrows of grief) (Dharmapada 275).
+The way was taught by me when I understood the removal of thorns (arrows of grief) (275).
 You should make an effort by yourself!
 The Tathagatas are only teachers.
 The Tathagatas cannot set free anyone.
-The meditative ones, who enter the way, are delivered from the bonds of Mara (Dharmapada 276).
+The meditative ones, who enter the way, are delivered from the bonds of Mara (276).
 All conditioned, or created things are transient.
 One who perceives this with wisdom, ceases grief and achieves liberation.
-This is the path to purity (Dharmapada 277).
+This is the path to purity (277).
 All conditioned things are suffering.
 One who perceives this with wisdom, ceases grief and achieves liberation.
-This is the path of purity (Dharmapada 278).
+This is the path of purity (278).
 All conditioned things are without a real self.
 One who perceives this with wisdom, ceases grief and achieves liberation.
-This is the path of purity (Dharmapada 279).
-One who does not strive when it is time to strive, who though young and strong but slothful with thoughts depressed; such a person never realizes the path (Dharmapada 280).
+This is the path of purity (279).
+One who does not strive when it is time to strive, who though young and strong but slothful with thoughts depressed; such a person never realizes the path (280).
 Be watchful of speech, control the mind, don't let the body do any evil.
-Let purify these three ways of action and achieve the path realized by the sages (Dharmapada 281).
+Let purify these three ways of action and achieve the path realized by the sages (281).
 From meditation arises wisdom.
 Lack of meditation wisdom is gone.
-One who knows this twofold road of gain and loss, will conduct himself to increase his wisdom (Dharmapada 282).
+One who knows this twofold road of gain and loss, will conduct himself to increase his wisdom (282).
 Cut down the whole forest of passion, but not real trees.
 From the forest of desire springs fear.
 Let cut down the forest and be free!
-(Dharmapada 283).
-For as long as the smallest desire for women is not cut down, so long his mind still sticks to the world, like a sucking calf sticks to its mother-cow (Dharmapada 284).
+(283).
+For as long as the smallest desire for women is not cut down, so long his mind still sticks to the world, like a sucking calf sticks to its mother-cow (284).
 Cut down the love, as though you plucked an autumn lily with the fingers.
 Cultivate the path of peace.
-That is the Nirvana which expounded by the Auspicious One (Dharmapada 285).
+That is the Nirvana which expounded by the Auspicious One (285).
 Here I shall live in the rainy season, here in the winter and the summer.
 These are the words of the fool.
-He fails to realize the danger (of his final destination) (Dharmapada 286).
-Death descends and carries away that man of drowsy mind greedy for children and cattle, just like flood sweeps away a sleeping village (Dharmapada 287).
-Nothing can be saved, nor sons, nor a father, nor even relatives; there is no help from kinsmen can save a man from death (Dharmapada 288).
-Realizing this fact, a wise man quickly clears the way that leads to Nirvana (Dharmapada 289).
+He fails to realize the danger (of his final destination) (286).
+Death descends and carries away that man of drowsy mind greedy for children and cattle, just like flood sweeps away a sleeping village (287).
+Nothing can be saved, nor sons, nor a father, nor even relatives; there is no help from kinsmen can save a man from death (288).
+Realizing this fact, a wise man quickly clears the way that leads to Nirvana (289).